 - Claude web setup for browser-based access

-- Copilot connections for development workflows
+- Gemini and Copilot connections for enterprise AI workflows

 - Custom AI tool integration through flexible APIs